silverrowan/Codebits/Coding/HTML & CSS/CSS.md

             An ID Selector will ALWAYS beat any num. of class or type selectors, and so on down the list when no declaration of higher specificity then rul with greater number of selectors takes precendence over a rule with fewer selectors. not everything adds to specificity!
-Special symbols like *, +, ~, >, empty space do NOT add/change specificity in and of themselves .class.secondClass has same specificity as .class > .secondClass
+Special symbols like \*, +, ~, >, empty space do NOT add/change specificity in and of themselves .class.secondClass has same specificity as .class > .secondClass
 ******Inheritance******
-    certain CSS properties that when applied to an element are inherited by descendants even if no rule explicity written for them Typography properties are usually inherited, most others aren't Exception is when directly targeting an element, which always beats inheritance
+certain CSS properties that when applied to an element are #inherited by descendants
+        even if no rule explicitly written for them Typography properties are usually inherited, most others aren't Exception is when directly targeting an element, which always beats inheritance
 ******Rule Order******